EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

 07/06/20 created
-07/11/26 added a simple run for one species predictions 07/11/30 added a result file with all source interactions used in the process --
+07/11/26 added a simple run for one species predictions 07/11/30 added a result file with all source interactions used in the process 08/01/25 structured this file (content) and added the new project page --

 You can find information on EBI website: http://www.ebi.ac.uk/~mmichaut/